 What is your next piece on your upcycling list?
 Let me know in the comments below.

-Practising furniture painting techniques really boosted my confidence and creativity.
+Practising furniture painting techniques boosted my confidence and creativity.

-I love the finish of your paint; it's more hard wearing than others I've used and not having to wax is great!
+I love the finish; it's more hard wearing than others and I don't have to wax!